Astroolean/AstroCore/README.md

 ## Contact

-For questions or feedback, please contact me at [astroolean@gmail.com](mailto:astroolean@gmail.com).
+For questions or feedback, please contact me @Astroolean on discord...